In 2017, the Government of Canada conducted the “Canadian Survey on Disability.” The results may surprise you.

 This may seem confusing at first.
 However, NOVA Injury Law has published posts that explain what these standards are and how they could impact your disability claim.

 How Can NOVA Injury Help?

-NOVA Injury Law has the tools and experience to help you make a strong disability claim.
+A skilled legal counsel for extended disability cases in Halifax can help you make a strong disability claim.
 We can support you in making a claim that shows that your condition is a “total disability” and that you deserve disability benefits.